dymmond/edgy/docs/fields.md

 If you merely want to customize an existing field in `edgy.core.db.fields` you can just inherit from it and provide the customization via the `FieldFactory` (or you can use `FieldFactory` directly for handling a new sqlalchemy type).
-Valid methods to overwrite are `__new__`, `get_column_type`, `get_pydantic_type`, `get_constraints` and `validate` as well as you can overwrite many field methods by defining them on the factory (see `edgy.core.db.fields.types` for allowed methods).
+Valid methods to overwrite are `__new__`, `get_column_type`, `get_pydantic_type`, `get_constraints` and `validate` as well as you can overwrite many field methods by defining them on the factory (see `edgy.core.db.fields.factories` for allowed methods).
 Field methods overwrites must be classmethods which take as first argument after the class itself the field object and a keyword arg original_fn which can be None in case none was defined.

 For examples look in the mentioned path (replace dots with slashes).

+!!!
+Note:
+    You can extend in the factory the overwritable methods.
+The overwritten methods are not permanently overwritten.
+After init it is possible to change them again.

 ### Extended, special fields